 • (2021, in progress) Singing beyond Human, co-edited with Kris Dittel.

 • (2020, forthcoming) “Singing in the Age of Capitalist Realism: Pervert’s Guide to (Post)Opera”, in: The Sound of Žižek, ed.
 Mauro Fosco Bertolo, Peter Lang Publishing.

-• (2018, forthcoming) Einstein on the Beach: Opera beyond Drama (co-edited with John Richardson), New York, Routledge.
+• (2019) Einstein on the Beach: Opera beyond Drama (co-edited with John Richardson), New York, Routledge.

 • (2016) “Televisual Opera after TV”, in: Matthias Henke und Sara Beimdieke (Hg.): Das Wohnzimmer als Loge.
 Von der Fernsehoper zum medialen Musiktheater, Reihe: Thurnauer Schriften zum Musiktheater, Würzburg: Königshausen und Neumann, pp. 177-193.

 • (2015) Postopera: Reinventing the Voice-Body, Farnham, Ashgate ISBN 978-1-4724-4103-4